 Notre Dame Christmas Market, with the famous cathedral in the background (this photo is from last year, before the fire destroyed the cathedral's spire)

 Perhaps the most picturesque of the Paris Christmas Markets is the Marché de Noel Notre Dame, located across the Seine from the famous cathedral in Square Viviani on the Left Bank's Quai Montebello.
-Despite the tragic fire at Notre Dame in April 2018, the Marché de Noël continues.

-With Notre Dame's soaring medieval towers as a backdrop and especially poignant due to the cathedral's on-going restoration after near-destruction, this cheerful market offers the usual vin chaud (hot mulled wine) and roasted chestnuts.
 Occasional appearances by musicians add to the festivities.
 The vibe here is always elegant, relaxed, and focused on the holiday spirit.

 However, the Marché de Noel's specialties are high-quality arts and artisan crafts made in France.
-You can usually find an especially nice selection of gift-worthy clothing and accessories here, as well as fancy gourmet foods.

-Best of all, Santa makes frequent appearances - sometimes with a glass of vin chaud in hand.
+For the little ones, Santa makes frequent appearances - sometimes with a glass of vin chaud in hand.

 Paris Notre Dame Christmas Market - Santa